poy/onpar/matchers/README.md

 ## Error Matchers
 ### HaveOccurred
-HaveOccurredMatcher will succeed for a non-nil error.
+HaveOccurredMatcher will succeed if the actual value is a non-nil error.

 ```go
 Expect(t, err).To(HaveOccurred())